samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 [Vecna](/sources/dnd/dmg-2024/lore-glossary#Vecna) was a mighty wizard who, through magic and conquest, forged a terrible empire.
 For all his power, however, Vecna feared death and took steps to prevent his demise by becoming a lich.

-A treacherous lieutenant named [Kas](/sources/dnd/dmg-2024/lore-glossary#KastheBetrayer) brought Vecna’s rule to an end in a terrible battle.
-Of Vecna, all that remained were one hand and one eye, grisly Artifacts that still seek to work Vecna’s will in the world.
+A treacherous lieutenant named [Kas](/sources/dnd/dmg-2024/lore-glossary#KastheBetrayer) brought Vecna's rule to an end in a terrible battle.
+Of Vecna, all that remained were one hand and one eye, grisly Artifacts that still seek to work Vecna's will in the world.

 The *Eye of Vecna* and the *Hand of Vecna* are separate Artifacts that might be found together or separately.
 The eye looks like a bloodshot organ torn free from the socket.
 The hand is a shriveled left extremity.